 Hi, my name is Cullen Roche and I founded Pragmatic Capitalism in 2008 to provide an alternative perspective to finance and economics (to learn more about the purpose of this website please see here).
 The financial crisis exposed some major flaws in the way we manage investment portfolios and think about economics.
-As an independent financial analyst with a background in financial accounting and portfolio management I brought some very unique views to the way we perform finance and economic analysis.
+As an independent financial analyst with a background in financial accounting and portfolio management I brought some unique views to the way we perform finance and economic analysis.
 In addition to predicting the housing bust I navigated the financial crisis ending 2008 +15% in my private investment partnership.
-Coming out of the crisis I used my expertise in accounting and macroeconomics to correctly analyze the impact of Quantitative Easing which led to lower rates and low inflation unlike most people were predicting.
+Coming out of the crisis I used my expertise in accounting and macroeconomics to correctly analyze the impact of Quantitative Easing which led to lower rates and low inflation contrary to what most people were predicting.
 My unique understanding of the monetary system and financial markets has allowed me to provide contrarian and valuable insights in a world that is filled with opaque salesmanship.

 I started my career at Merrill Lynch in the early 2000’s where I helped oversee $500MM+ in assets under management.
 I quickly became disillusioned with the high fee aggressive sales tactics of the big brokerage firms and thought I could better service my clients as an independent advisor.
 Over the next 6 years I ran a small investing partnership that took advantage of accounting irregularities during corporate events.
 The strategy generated average annual returns of 14% without a single negative year including the financial crisis.
 This approach also left me feeling like I could better serve my clients without the high fees and “market beating” promises that I felt were unsustainable in the long-run.